Sweetgrassbuffalo/ReactionSWG/README.md

 ## Deploying

 The project is deployed using Docker and Dockerhub.
-Below is a description of how to build the docker image from the Sweetgrass project, process that need to occur inside the docker image, and finally how to build and run the projects docker container.
+Below is a description of how to build the docker image from the Sweetgrass project, how to build and run the projects docker container, and process that need to occur inside the docker container.

-### Building the Docker Image and deploying it to Docker Hub
+### Building the Docker Image

 ```
 $ docker build --build-arg TOOL_NODE_FLAGS="--max-old-space-size=2048" -t <name_your_image> .